ajaxorg/ace/Readme.md

 * Automatic indent and outdent
 * An optional command line
 * Handles huge documents (100,000 lines and more are no problem)
-* Fully customizable key bindings including VI and Emacs modes
+* Fully customizable key bindings including VIM and Emacs modes
 * Themes (TextMate themes can be imported)
 * Search and replace with regular expressions
 * Highlight matching parentheses